 Early communities were small and widely dispersed, so not every region would have been as heavily exploited as later in prehistory.

-It is one of the best seaside cities of Cyprus and it combines mountains and sea which make Paphos the most beatiful city.
+It is one of the best seaside cities in Cyprus and it combines mountains and the sea which make Paphos the most beautiful city.